 - Address Verification - two items that verify physical home address, such as utility bill, phone bill or lease agreement.

-Applications will be reviewed the week of September 10th and parents whose students are invited to enroll will be notified by September 19, 2018.
+Applications will be reviewed and parents whose students are invited to enroll will be notified.
 At that time, parents who wish to enroll will complete the full MCPS enrollment packet, including the student’s immunization records.
-All enrollments must be completed by Thursday, September 20th at 4:00 p.m.
-Information about student transportation to and from school will be communicated by Friday, September 21, 2018.

-Classes will likely run from 8:45 a.m. to 2:45 p.m.
-Monday through Friday.
-Complete schedule details will be communicated as soon as possible.
-Students who use MCPS transportation will likely be picked up at local bus stops around 8:15 a.m. and arrive home around 3:15 p.m.
+SCHOOL DAY: Classes run from 9:30 a.m. to 2:30 p.m.
+Monday-Friday.
+Students who use MCPS transportation will likely be picked up at local bus stops around 9:15 a.m. and arrive home around 2:45 p.m.
 Transportation details will be worked out during the enrollment process.
 Parents or other designated adults must be present with the student at the bus stop for pick up and drop off.

-Where will my child attend Kindergarten in the 19-20 school year?
+Where will my child attend Kindergarten in the following school year?

 Will there be meals provided during the school day?

-Yes, breakfast and lunch will be provided during the school day.
-Students who do not qualify for Free or Reduced Price lunches can purchase breakfast for $1.50 and lunch for $2.50 each day.
+Lunch will be provided during the school day.
+Students who do not qualify for Free or Reduced Price lunches can purchase lunch for $2.50 each day.

 Will students take naps during the day?